SchWiniX/Seminar_GLL_Parser/README.md

 #### Ring buffer Approach
 This is the approach used in this implementation.
 Mainly cause of its simplicity and the fact that it still performes well with how much memory this approach uses.
 The idea is as follows if we can slightly modify the algorithm s.t. it is garanteed that if it picks a descriptor $A$ from $R$ in the `base_loop` with input pos $i$.
 By the time the algorithm writes new descriptors $B_1$ ... $B_n$ to $R$ derived from computation on $A$ the input position of $B_i$ is either $i$ or $i + 1$.
-Then can implement R, U and P as a sorted ring buffer where descriptors of size i are always added to R on one side (lets call this side left) of the ring and i+1 to the other (right) which ensure it remains sorted.
+Then can implement $R$, $U$ and $P$ as a sorted ring buffer where descriptors of size $i$ are always added to R on one side (lets call this side left) of the ring and $i+1$ to the other (right) which ensure it remains sorted.
 New descriptors are always picked from the left and if our descriptor has a higher input position then the last one we can move the left pointer of U and P past all descriptors with the old input size.

 ##### Modifing the algorithm
-If we analize the original pseudo code given in the paper we can see that the only way we will ever parse more then one char before returning back to L0 (baseloop) is in the definition for $code(A::=x_1...x_f, j)$ for when $x_1$ is a terminal.
-Since we then enter $code(x_2...x_f, j, A)$ which them may parse another character before it then calls $goto L_0$.
+If we analyse the original pseudo code given in the paper we can see that the only way we will ever parse more then one char before returning back to $L_0$ (baseloop) is in the definition for $code(A::=x_1...x_f, j)$ for when $x_1$ is a terminal.
+Since we then enter $code(x_2...x_f, j, A)$ which them may parse another character before it then calls $goto$ $L_0$.
 We can change this quite easily by just having the algorithm instead of entering $code(x_2...x_f, j, A)$, add a descriptor that corresponts to this call.

 This modification and the behavior (mainly the sorting) of our ring buffer ensures that we will always try every possibility at a given input position before moving to the next position.

+# Performance
+ToDo